AndrewAllgood/aao-helper/README.md

 ## Setup

 I have set this up on a Pebblehost server.
 It's cheap and decent for bot hosting (as of 2024).
 You can link it to a GitHub repo and have it update the code upon every server restart.
-Note: the actual repo linked to my host currently is combined with other bots; I copy-paste files between that and the standalone aao-helper repo.
+Note: the actual repo linked to my host currently is combined with other bots; I copy-paste files between that and this standalone aao-helper repo.

 The main file which you run the program with is `aao_helper.py`